nforgerit/nicolasforgerit.com/content/blog/2023/04/oop-in-java-pt1-classes-objects/index.md

 approach for encapsulation.
 It is _not_ good if you encapsulate the fact that the object is doing a network operation unless you make that clear by giving its according class an appropriate name.
-You would also rather not add name correcting code into accessor methods if you rename your classes fields from `firstName` to `givenName` because once your code is aging, you will pile up a lot of those correcting code and everything will end up in a mess.
+You would also rather not add name correcting code into accessor methods if you rename your class's fields from `firstName` to `givenName` because once your code is aging, you will pile up a lot of those correcting code and everything will end up in a mess.
 You can do that _temporarily_ though in order to quickly change your code without having to